percona/percona-docker/percona-server-mongodb-6.0/README.md

 # Percona Server for MongoDB Docker Images

 These are the only official Percona Server for MongoDB Docker images, created and maintained by the Percona team.
-The image has the Percona Fractal Tree based storage engine `PerconaFT` and `WiredTiger` enabled.
+The image has `WiredTiger` storage engine enabled.
 The available versions are:

     Percona Server for MontoDB 6.0.0 (tag: 6.0)